 - Business will grow at a slower pace and there will be more need for companies to be highly agile.
 We cannot trust organisations to be our guaranteed employer for the next 5-10 years or longer, or for them to provide long-term career security.

 - As our life span increases and the future of pensions is in doubt, our working lives will also increase.

-- Working life will also be even more dominated by technology in years to come providing us with both challenges and opportunities including development in robots, mobile technology, harnessing collective intelligence and the endless possibilities of social media.
+- Working life will also be even more dominated by technology in years to come providing us with both challenges and opportunities.
+They include: development in robots, mobile technology, harnessing collective intelligence and the endless possibilities of social media

 - Organisation design will be reshaped: